collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

     ValueError: substring not found

-For more complex setups it's also possible to specify an alternative template to be used to generate `schema.xml`
+For more complex setups it's also possible to specify an alternative template to be used to generate `schema.xml`:

     >>> rmdir(sample_buildout, 'parts', 'solr')
     >>> tmpl = os.path.join(os.path.dirname(__file__), 'README.txt')